xuankimtran/docs-1/pages/katalon-studio/docs/video-recording-headless-browser.md

 Also, automated test with headless browsers is rising in demand.
 Without video recorded for headless browser testing, it isn't easy to troubleshoot a failed test.

 To address the issues mentioned above, in version 7.7.5, the Studio team ships video recording **at the browser level** for both full Browsers and Headless Browsers testings, which is believed to be incredibly helpful for debugging test scripts when you know what happened during runtime.

 With this new-gen of video recording, you can:

-With this new-gen of video recording, you can: